 Our Top Picks

-The following window films not only meet all these criteria, but they also were selected with price and ease of application in mind.
+The following window films meet these criteria, with affordability and ease of application in mind.
+From neutral frosted glass to funky geometric designs, here are some of the best window films available:

 Privacy doesn’t have to come at a high price.
 Rabbitgoo’s 3-D rainbow film has unique patterns that create pretty visual effects when the sunlight shines through.
 The irregular shapes give the window a stained-glass look.
 Note: The film itself is clear—its 3-D design creates the spectrum of hues when sunlight comes through.